1h4a/pthy-source/README.md

   Can I have multiple of these in my world? _Yes, technically.
 To do this simply generate the video and change the namespace's name before generating again._

   Can I make my own project with your code? _Yes.
 Follow the proper crediting rules and include dependencies._

-  **Planned... things:**

-  - Making it much more user friendly
-  - Linux build
-  - 3d models!

-~~**Current milestones:**~~ *check the milestones tab in issues for milestones*

-PTHY is the first, kinda user friendly software to create particle holograms easily.
-Currently, there is support for video and image export - both are being updated and made better constantly.

 PTHY uses Emgu.CV with the open source license.